12 February, 2019 / IN Redundancy / by Kurt Purkiss

 Are you facing redundancy - or considering taking it?
 It’s a huge decision that has a big bearing on your future.
 This redundancy advice will help you decide…

-Redundancy is becoming part and parcel of modern workplaces and can happen at any age – both forced and voluntary.
+Redundancy advice is an important consideration.
+Redundancy is becoming part and parcel of modern workplaces and it can happen at any age – both forced and voluntary.

 So getting the right redundancy advice before you decide or after it happens to you is crucial.